 Big Things in Australia You Must See

-These are the undisputed hall-of-famers β€” the Big Things that have earned genuine cultural icon status and should be on every Aussie road trip bucket list.
+These are the undisputed hall-of-famers — the Australian Big Icons that have earned genuine cultural status and should be on every Aussie road trip bucket list.
+Each was featured on the Royal Australian Mint's 2023 commemorative $1 coin collection.

 More Must-See Icons

-Beyond the top four, these Big Things have earned their place in the pantheon of Australian roadside royalty:
+Beyond the top four, these iconic Big Things have earned their place in the pantheon of Australian roadside royalty:

-"These oversized attractions were a stroke of genius β€” they put towns on the map, gave travellers a reason to stop, and created jobs.
+"These oversized attractions were a stroke of genius — they put towns on the map, gave travellers a reason to stop, and created jobs.
 Australia's Big Things are more than kitsch; they're living economic history."

-β€” Regional Tourism Australia commentary, adapted
+— Regional Tourism Australia commentary, adapted

 Big Icons Across the Country